tych0/tycho.pizza/src/blog/2016/04/lxdbr0.md

     sudo dpkg-reconfigure lxd

 And answer the questions however you like.
-Alternatively, you can edit the file `/etc/default/lxd-bridge` and then do a `sudo service lxd restart`.
+Alternatively, you can edit the file `/etc/default/lxd-bridge` and then do a:

+    sudo service lxd-bridge stop && sudo service lxd restart

 For feature parity with `lxcbr0`, you can use something like the following (note the 10.0.4.\*, so as not to conflict with `lxcbr0`):

     # Whether to setup a new bridge or use an existing one
     USE_LXD_BRIDGE="true"